DylanLukes/jlab-bundler-repro/README.md

 # About this repo

 This is to demonstrate a bug in the JupyterLab bundler.
-It consists of 3 packages in a monorepo setup:
+It consists of 2 packages in a monorepo setup:

  - [`@testtest/foo-package`](./packages/foo): A top-level JupyterLab extension
  - [`@testtest/bar-package`](./packages/bar): A dependency of foo
- - [`@testtest/batman-leaf`](./packages/batman): A grandchild dependency of foo

 None of these packages are on NPM.